EDIorg/spinneret/CONTRIBUTING.md

 ### Report Bugs

-If you are reporting a bug, please include:
+Bug reports are always appreciated.
+If you are reporting a bug, please use the "Bug report" issue template.

-* Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.
+### Propose Features

+If you are proposing a feature, please use the "Feature request" issue template.

 ### Fix Bugs